MIT-Emerging-Talent/ET6-CDSP-group-08-repo/5_communication_strategy/README.md

 ### **4. Mobilizing Community Action**
 - **Contribution Plan Template** for funding, labor, or site provision.
 - **Partner Coordination Guide** for working with aid agencies and NGOs.

+## B. For Funders (like UNHCR)

+### 1. Pitch Presentation

+* **Action:** Create a concise, visually appealing deck (e.g., 10-15 slides).
+* **Content:**
+    * **Slide 1: The Problem (The "Why"):** Use a single powerful image and a short, emotional headline, such as, "When the lights go out, lives are at risk."
+    * **Slide 2: Our Discovery (The Data):** Show a simple chart or map from your data science project that highlights the need.
+    * **Slide 3: Our Solution (The "What"):** Introduce the **"Solar Survival Kit"** with a clear diagram or prototype image.
+    * **Slide 4: Our Partners (The "Who"):** Feature a picture of the Popular Committees and explain their leadership role.
+    * **Slide 5: Our Plan (The "How"):** Use a simple timeline to show your implementation plan.
+    * **Slide 6: Our Ask:** Clearly state your request for $45,000 and what you'll achieve with it.
+    * **Final Slide: The Vision:** End with a powerful statement about the future you are building—resilient, self-sufficient communities in Sudan.

+### C. For the Public (Popular Committees and the wider Sudanese community)

+#### 1. Blog Post & Infographics

+This is about building buy-in and awareness, using simple, relatable language.

+* **Action:** Publish the blog post on your website or a platform like Medium, and create shareable infographics for platforms like WhatsApp and Facebook.
+* **Content:**
+    * **Blog Post:**
+        * The title should be inspiring and relatable, such as, "How Our Community is Building a Brighter Future with Solar Power."
+        * Use the "Narrative: A Story for Our Community" to guide the structure.
+        * Keep the language simple and avoid jargon.
+        * Include quotes from community members and stories of success.
+        * End with a clear call to action: "Join our next meeting to learn more," or "Share this with your neighbors."
+    * **Infographics:**
+        * Create visuals for each of your "Fact Sheets" to dispel myths.
+        * Use simple icons to represent clinics, schools, and water pumps.
+        * Show a side-by-side comparison of the cost and effort of diesel versus solar.
+        * Ensure all text is in the local language(s) and is easy to read on a smartphone.

 ---